Nguyễn Văn Thiệu: Việt Minh and Vietnamese National Army

 When World War II ended, Thiệu joined the Việt Minh, led by Hồ Chí Minh, whose goal was to gain independence for Vietnam from France.
 With no rifles, Thiệu's class of Việt Minh recruits trained in jungle clearings with bamboo.
-He rose to be district chief, but left the movement after just one year, following the return of the French to southern Vietnam in 1946 to contest Việt Minh control.
+He rose to be district chief, but left the movement after just one year, following the return of the French to contest Việt Minh control.
 Thiệu said, "By August of 1946, I knew that Việt Minh were Communists … They shot people.
 They overthrew the village committee.
 They seized the land."
-He defected and moved to Saigon and joined the forces of the French-backed State of Vietnam.
+He defected and moved to Saigon and joined the forces of the French-associated State of Vietnam.

 With the help of his brother, Nguyễn Văn Hiếu, a Paris-trained lawyer who served in the upper echelons of the State of Vietnam government, Thiệu initially was enrolled in the Merchant Marine Academy.
 After a year, he was given his officer's commission, but he rejected a position on a ship when he discovered that the French owners were going to pay him less than his French colleagues.
 This incident was said to have made him suspicious of foreigners.
-Thiệu later became known for his paranoia and distrust of his American allies when he rose to the top of politics.
+Thiệu later became known for his distrust of American allies when he rose to the top of politics.

 Thiệu transferred to the National Military Academy in Đà Lạt.
 In 1949, upon graduation, he was commissioned a 2nd Lieutenant from the first officer candidates' course of the Vietnam National Army, which had been created by former Emperor Bảo Đại who had agreed to be the Chief of State of the State of Vietnam to fight against the Democratic Republic of Vietnam of the Việt Minh.
 Thiệu started as the commander of an infantry platoon fighting against the Việt Minh.
 He quickly rose up the ranks, and was known as a good strategist, albeit cautious, with an aversion to attacking unless victory appeared almost assured.
 He was sent to France to train at the Infantry School at Coëtquidan, before returning home to attend the Staff College in Hanoi.
 Nevertheless, Thiệu was regarded as "very much a country boy, lacking the manners of more sophisticated urban dwellers who aspired to become officers".
 By 1954, he was a major and led a battalion that attacked a Việt Minh unit, forcing the communists to withdraw from Phan Rang.
 At first the Việt Minh retreated into Thiệu's old family home, confident that he would not attack his own house, but they were mistaken.